Vorarlberger Bergkäse

-Vorarlberger Bergkäse ("Vorarlberg mountain cheese") is a regional cheese specialty from the Austrian state of Vorarlberg.
+Vorarlberger Bergkäse (German for 'Vorarlberg mountain cheese') is a regional cheese specialty from the Austrian state of Vorarlberg.
 It is protected within the framework of the European designation of origin (PDO).

 Characteristics

 Vorarlberger Bergkäse matures for 3 to 6 months, some even for up to 2 years and longer.
 It has a typical round loaf shape with a diameter of around 55 to 65 cm and a weight of up to 35 kg.
 The Bregenzerwald Bergkäse has small holes that are considered a quality feature.
 The aroma ranges from mild to spicy, the taste is nutty and has typical herbal notes.
 The fat content is 45% i.
 Tr. ("in der Trockenmasse").

 Production

 Vorarlberger Bergkäse is made exclusively from natural raw milk in accordance with the specifications that were defined for the protection of the term and only in alpine dairies in the Bregenz Forest, in the Großwalsertal and in the Kleinwalsertal, in the Leiblachtal (Pfänderstock), and in the Rhine Valley.